Mary Stacey

+Early life

 Stacey is the daughter of Rev Nicholas Stacey and was educated at The King's School in Canterbury.
 She studied English at Keble College, Oxford and graduated with a BA in 1982.

+Legal Career

 Stacey was admitted as a solicitor in 1987, becoming partner and head of equality at Thompsons in 1993 and serving in that role until 1997.
 She was part-time chair of the employment tribunals from 1997 to 2003, and full-time chair and latterly an employment judge from 2003 to 2014.
 She was appointed a recorder in 2007, a circuit judge in 2014, and deputy High Court judge in 2018.
 She was a member of the council of Goldsmiths, University of London from 2008 to 2014.

 On 1 October 2020, Stacey was appointed a judge of the High Court, replacing Sir Michael Supperstone who retired, and she was assigned to the Queen's Bench Division.
 She took the customary damehood in the same year.

+On the 12 May 2026, Stacey swore in Rhun ap Iorwerth as First Minister of Wales; ap Iorwerth was the first non-Labour First Minister of Wales, after his party Plaid Cymru won the highest number of seats in the 2026 Senedd election.

+Personal life

 In 2004, she married Stuart Bell and together they have two sons.